-The largest school district operating in the region is Peace River North School District 60, which enrolls over 6,200 students and employers 388 teachers and administrators.
+The largest school district operating in the region is Peace River North School District 60, which enrolls over 6,200 students and employs 388 teachers and administrators.

 Select a school district to find teaching jobs in Fort St. John, Prince Rupert, Haida Gwaii, Fort Nelson, and other Northern BC school districts.